-- Chopharyngeal dysphagia occurs when the patient is unable to transfer the food bolus from the mouth into the upper esophagus by swallowing and should be evallated with a modified barium swallow. - suphageal dysphagia occurring with solids alone suggests a mechanical obstruction, whereas dysphagia with either liquids alone or the combination of liquids and solids favors a motility disorder. - Upper endoscopy is diagnostic and may be therapeutic - Chest pain is common in patients with gastroesophageal reflux disease, but a cardiac cause of chest pain water be ruled out first.
+- Oropharyngeal dysphagia occurs when the patient is unable to transfer the food bolus from the mouth into the upper esophagus by swallowing and should be evaluated with a modified barium swallow. - Esophageal dysphagia occurring with solids alone suggests a mechanical obstruction, whereas dysphagia with either liquids alone or the combination of liquids and solids favors a motility disorder. - Upper endoscopy is diagnostic and may be therapeutic for esophageal dysphagia. - Chest pain is common in patients with gastroesophageal reflux disease, but a cardiac cause of chest pain must be ruled out first.

-Monmalignant Disorders of the Esophagus
+Nonmalignant Disorders of the Esophagus

-Castroesophageal Reflux Disease
+Gastroesophageal Reflux Disease

-stands into the esophagus and throat.
-Its prevalence is 10% to the mach into the esophagus and throat.
-Its prevalence is 10% to the western world, and there is a strong relationship three GERD and obesity.
+GERD is characterized by food and acid refluxing from the stomach into the esophagus and throat.
+Its prevalence is 10% to 20% in the Western world, and there is a strong relationship between GERD and obesity.
 The most common symptoms reported are heartburn, regurgitation, and chest pain, for which a cardiac cause must be excluded.
-Reflux can be trigged by a number of factors (Table 2).
-Protective mechanisms to minimize the esophagus' exposure to acid consist of periphisis, a competent lower esophageal sphincter (LES), and passic emptying; reflux occurs when these physiologic protectors become ineffective.
+Reflux can be triggered by a number of factors (Table 2).
+Protective mechanisms to minimize the esophagus' exposure to acid consist of peristalsis, a competent lower esophageal sphincter (LES), and gastric emptying; reflux occurs when these physiologic protectors become ineffective.
 Uncontrolled GERD can negatively affect quality of life due to poor sleep, low productivity, and work absences.
 Longstanding GERD can lead to complications, including erosive esophagitis, stricture, Barrett esophagus, and

-TABLE 2.
-Factors Associated with Reflux

 Category Factor

 Lifestyle Cigarette smoking

 Obesity

 Eating habits Eating large meals

 Eating late at night

 Lying supine shortly after eating

-Foods and Alcohol
+Foods and beverages Alcohol

-beverages Chocolate
+Chocolate

 Citrus fruits and juices

 Coffee

 Fatty and fried foods

 Onions

 Peppermint

 Medications Anticholinergic agents

 Aspirin and NSAIDs

 Calcium channel blockers

 Nitrates

 Progesterone

 Opioids (due to delayed gastric emptying)

 Body position Bending over, exercising (both result in increased intra-abdominal pressure)

 Other Pregnancy

 Tight-fitting clothing

 Hiatal hernia